 Gay Hong Kong’s nightlife is mainly located in the Soho (South of Hollywood Road, HK Island) and LKF (Lan Kwai Fong, HK Island).
 Soho and LKF are separate areas but are within easy walking distance from each other (around 10 minutes).
 Most of the nightlife takes place on Friday and Saturday nights.

 Gay Hong Kong’s Saunas are spread out across the city, unlike the nightlife which is concentrated to a few areas.
 Popular saunas for visitors include Central Escalator in LKF (Jervois Street, HK Island) and Jungle in Kowloon (Nathan Road, HK mainland).

-The city can be described as Asia’s most westerner city next to Singapore.
-After 150 years of British rule the city has developed a mix between traditional China, western values and a modern mega-city vibe.
+The city can be described as Asia’s most western city next to Singapore.
+After 150 years of British rule, the city has developed a mix of traditional Chinese, western values, and a modern mega-city vibe.
 This fusion can be seen in the city’s acceptance of LGBT citizens.

 While the law may be lacking, big business is seen to be at the forefront of LGBT rights.
 Hong Kong hosts a small pride festival usually held in November.
 Although it’s small in numbers Hong Kong pride receives much support from the city’s large international banking community.

 Sign up for our newsletter and discover travel experiences you’ll really want to try.